+Figure 1: Interview Sheet

 Data Management Category Sheets

 Each best practice statement from the interview questions sheet is mapped to one of eight data management categories (file formats data types: FileFmtsDataTypes, organization of files: OrgFiles, security storage backups: SecStrgBackups, copyright privacy confidentiality: CopyrightPrivConfid, data documentation metadata: DataDocMetadata, funding guideline: FundingGuide, archiving and sharing data: ArchSharing, citing data: CitingData).
 Note that in this version, only five of the management categories are being used.
 The categories funding guidelines, archiving and sharing, and citing data are not used at this time.
 These will be added in a future version of DMVitals.